Mister-Meeseeks/subcmd/README.md

 platform is language agnostic, and works with any executable type.
 C binaries, shell scripts, python modules, or any mix of those or anything else.

-A directory tree that looks like this:
+A directory tree like this:

     /app
     |--gc